 Unethical and Unprofessional Conduct [new section]

-Departments/programs may dismiss students for unprofessional conduct in accordance with their own stated and published policies.
-Students will be made aware of the existence of these policies when they enter the program.
+Departments/programs may dismiss students for unethical or unprofessional conduct in accordance with their own stated and published policies.
+Such policies must have been reviewed and approved by the Graduate Council and the Faculty Senate prior to implementation.
+Students will be made aware of the existence of these policies when they enter the program and the department will retain a signed statement from the students indicating that they are aware of the policies.
 Such policies must provide processes that include both initial review of the charges and a process for appeal.
 Dismissals as a result of departmental/program conduct codes will not be reviewable except when violations of those processes/policies can be demonstrated.
 If evidence of university error in the application of these policies can be demonstrated, the Graduate Student Grievance Policy and Processes may be available to the student.
 Students dismissed in this way from the department/program will not be dismissed by the Graduate School unless there is also evidence of a violation of the Code of Student Life.